 Portable Oxygen Concentrators

-Sun Country Airlines allows customers to bring and use onboard the following FAA-approved devices:
+For a complete list of FAA-approved devices Sun Country Airlines allows customers to bring and use onboard, click here.

-Alternative devices not listed here must have a manufacturer's label present on the device indicating FAA-approval.
-To view a full list of FAA approved models, please click here.
+Alternative devices not listed must have a manufacturer's label present on the device indicating FAA-approval.
 This policy is in accordance with special airline regulation: SFAR No. 106, 14CFR Part 121.

 Passengers who intend to use a POC on-board must present a statement from their physician with a date of issue not to exceed one year prior to the date of flight departure.
 Click here for a printable sample of a Physician Statement.
 This letter must state: